MrLixm/mari-tools-lxm/README.md

     - `mari_paint_replace.py` :

-        Create new paint node that is an exact copy of the current one, except it's blank, and delete the original one.
+        Create new Paint Node that is an exact copy of the current one, except it's blank, and delete the original one.

+        This also work with Channel Nodes.

+        Also has a method do return a formatted string with Node informations.